HareseMing/gif-creator-ios-master/README.md

 GIF Fast
 ===============

-GIF quick production software.
+GeneratingGIF quick production software.

 A GIF production tool software, you can choose from the album need to produce content, convenient, fast.

 GIF making method:

-- select several images to make a GIF.
+select several images to make a GIF.

-- you can share GIF images after making.
+you can share GIF images after making.

 A simple and convenient mobile phone GIF application.